 The essay itself is the perfect introductory work to philosophy because right from the opening bell you will be engaged in the battle for or against determinism, a battle still fought in classrooms and among fellowships today.

-As far as philosophy in general is concerned, there is also great joy in Hume, Locke, Hegel, Kierkegaard, and of course Nietzsche, who is controversial but a pleasure to read, and would have made a fine literary artist.
+As far as philosophy in general is concerned there is also great joy in Hume, Locke, Hegel, Kierkegaard, and of course Nietzsche, who is controversial but a pleasure to read, and would have made a fine literary artist (that’s exactly what he was, really, spake Zarathustra; not so much a philosopher as a genius storyteller on the verge of sagedome).